andrechristikan/ack-nestjs-boilerplate-docs/features/router.md

 ## List of routes

-List of routes that ack-nestjs-boilerplate-mongoose provide
+List of routes provided by ack-nestjs-boilerplate-mongoose

 ```typescript
 RouterModule.register([